 Fine Arts Curriculum

-- Music History Course Plan & Tests
+- Music History Course Plan & Tests (Paid for with enrollment)

 - Discovering Music set (Textbook, 3 CDs, and 8 DVDs)